rrb211570/VideoWeaver/CodeOfConduct.md

 ## Attribution

-This Code of Conduct is adapted from ReactJS's [code of conduct](https://github.com/facebook/react/blob/main/CODE_OF_CONDUCT.md), which is itself adapted from the Contributor Covenant, version 1.4, available at https://www.contributor-covenant.org/version/1/4/code-of-conduct.html
+This Code of Conduct is adapted from ReactJS's [code of conduct](https://github.com/facebook/react/blob/main/CODE_OF_CONDUCT.md), which is itself adapted from the Contributor Covenant, [version 1.4](https://www.contributor-covenant.org/version/1/4/code-of-conduct.html).